modius/modius.github.io/_posts/2016-01-02-docker-for-lucee-devs-p1.md

 ## Daemon Workbench

 Docker has recently released the [Docker Toolbox](https://www.docker.com/docker-toolbox) to help get development environments up.
 We still prefer to run our own environment and this tutorial is based on that approach.
-As Docker's native tools improve, we may adjust to use more of their generic offering; docker machine, docker compose, etc.
+As Docker's native tools improve, we will adjust to use more of their generic offering; docker machine, docker compose, etc.

 We use Vagrant to build and provision a VM running Docker.
 And we use the Docker provider in Vagrant to build and run containers.
 Docker native tools can accomplish the same thing, but so far we've found this approach simpler to get people new to Docker up and running.
 You need to understand less to get going, plus we automatically provision some nice additional features like hostnames and stats.